yeswework/fabrica-dev-kit/README.md

 For direct MySQL access to the development database, we recommend using [Sequel Pro](https://www.sequelpro.com/) to access it while the development machine is up.
 Unless you changed it in `setup.yml`, the database server is accessible at `localhost:3306`, and the username and password are both `wordpress`.

 ###Housekeeping
-To remove a project's Docker containers, run `docker-compose stop && docker-compose rm -f` from the `dev/` folder.
-Note that this will delete the development database.
+If you have finished working on a project and want to free up the space used by its development environment, run `docker-compose stop && docker-compose rm -f` from the `dev/` folder (note that this will delete the development database).
+As long as `/dev/src` is preserved it's usually safe to delete the `/dev/www` folder too, but this removes all files from the WP installation, so make sure to save any other files from `/dev/www/wp-content` that you might need (such as secondary themes, plugins or uploads).

 ##Active development